Durham-Adaptive-Optics/daoBase/docs/source/shared_memory.rst

       # Wait for update using semaphore 0
       data = shared_mem.get_data(check=True, semNb=0)

+By default, the shared memory is created with 10 separate semaphores for use by separate processes.

 2. **Polling on Counter**: Using the `daoShmWaitForCounter` function

    .. code-block:: python

       # Wait for update using counter (spin)
       data = shared_mem.get_data(check=True, spin=True)

 Cross-Platform Implementation
 -----------------------------